teamosis/gethugothemes-documentation/content/guide.md

 draft: false
 ---

 Welcome!
-This guide will help you get started with a Hugo Theme, including how to run, customize, and update your theme!
+This guide will help you to get started with a Hugo Theme, including how to run, customize, and update your theme!

 ---